Photos

 • Technically clear

-NOTE: Any Departmental Letter of Recommendation will contain information regarding your rotation including rotation scores, evaluation comments, and grades.
-If you feel you do not wish your rotational information disclosed it is recommended you do not request a departmental letter or recommendation.
+The Departmental Letter of Recommendation will contain personal, specific information regarding your rotation, including rotation scores, evaluation comments, and personality comments.
+If you do not wish to have this specific rotational information disclosed, it is recommended you do not request a departmental letter or recommendation.

 --------------------------------------------